AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-bladeRF-firmware.md

 2. Follow the "Force Cypress Bootloader" instruction below.
 Once the jumper is removed you can use the Cypress USB control center utility from the SDK to SPI flash the device.
 The FX3 SDK that installs with the Cypress USB control center can be downloaded from http://www.cypress.com/?rID=57990 .

 # Force Cypress Bootloader #
-This is the foolproof way of flashing your bladeRF on Windows by forcing the unit to boot to the Cypress bootloader.
+This is the foolproof way of flashing your bladeRF by forcing the unit to boot to the Cypress bootloader.

 1. First you have to take one of the power jumpers, it doesn't matter which, and short the two outer pins on J64 (shown below).
 This causes the FX3 to not see the SPI flash and boot into the cypress bootloader.
 ![J64](http://nuand.com/J64.png)

 2. Plug the device in at this point.

 3. **IMPORTANT:** Once the device is plugged in, and recognized as a Cypress bootloader remove the jumper from J64.
+If you forget to remove the jumper, the device will not be able to write to the SPI flash.